TanStack/table/docs/api.md

 - `id: String`
   - The resolved column ID from either the column's `accessor` or the column's hard-coded `id` property
 - `isVisible: Boolean`
-  - The resolved visible state for the column, derived from the column's `show` property
+  - Whether the column should be currently visible or not.
+  - Columns that are not visible are still used for sorting, filtering, etc.
 - `render: Function(type: String | Function | Component, ?props)`
   - This function is used to render content with the added context of a column.
   - The entire table `instance` will be passed to the renderer with the addition of a `column` property, containing a reference to the column